 BSGE Endometriosis Nurse representative

-We have a newly elected subcommittee and by working together we will continue to build on all the good work already achieved.
 Can I take this opportunity to welcome and introduce BSGE Endometriosis Nurses members subcommittee:

 I have held the post of Endometriosis Nurse Specialist at Guy’s and St Thomas’ NHS Trust since 2014, alongside my role as a nurse hysteroscopist.
 I have an extensive background in gynaecology nursing and have undergone additional training in counselling and psychotherapy.